rburton04/chef-lab/README.md

 of that role’s run-list are applied to the node’s configuration details.
 When a chef-client runs, it merges its own attributes and run-lists with those contained within each assigned role.

-Create a new file under roles directory:
+Create a new file under roles directory: save as webapp-role.json

 ```
 {